ironsmile/euterpe/README.md

 As an API
 ======

 You can use HTTPMS as a REST API and write your own player.
-Or maybe a plugin for your favourite player which would use your HTTPMS installation as a backend.
+Or maybe a plugin for your favourite player which would use your HTTPMS installation as a back-end.

+### v1 Compatibility Promise

+The API presented in this README is stable and will continue to be supported as long as version one of the service is around.
+And this should be very _long time_.
+I don't plan to make backward incompatible changes.
+Ever.
+It has survived in this form since 2013.
+So it should be good for at least double than this amount of time in the future.

+This means that **clients written for HTTPMS will continue to work**.
+I will never break them on purpose and if this happened it will be considered a bug to be fixed as soon as possible.

 ### Authentication

 When your server is open you don't have to authenticate requests to the API.
-Installations protected by username and password require you to authenticate requests when using the API.
+Installations protected by user name and password require you to authenticate requests when using the API.
 For this the following methods are supported:

 * Bearer token in the `Authorization` HTTP header (as described in [RFC 6750](https://tools.ietf.org/html/rfc6750)):